connext/documentation/docs/developers/contracts/contracts-quickstart.md

 ## Deploy and Experiment

-To deploy these contracts and try out the `xcalls` yourself, clone the [xApp Starter Kit](https://github.com/connext/xapp-starter/) and see the README for full instructions!
+To deploy these contracts and try out the `xcalls` yourself, clone the [xApp Starter Kit](https://github.com/connext/xapp-starter/) and see the README for full instructions.